-Politics and law school are the most obvious career paths for a student graduating with a political science major, but it is also a good degree for those interested in a career in business, civil service, diplomacy, education, and journalism, just to name a few of many possible paths.
+Politics and law school are the most obvious career paths for a student graduating with a political science major.
+It is also a good degree for those interested in a career in business, civil service, diplomacy, education, and journalism, just to name a few of many possible paths.
 The political science degree teaches you how to research, how to analyze, and how to write.
 It teaches you to think for yourself and to understand difficult concepts.
-Simply put, the skills earned studying political science prepare you for the real world.
+Simply put, the skills earned studying political science help prepare you for the real world.

 Along the way you will have opportunities to participate in group projects, pursue internships, and even join the honors program, which will give you one-on-one faculty mentoring and a leg-up in your future career.